analytics-ufcg/MBServer/README.md

 # BTR API

-Melhor Busao Server (MBServer) is a Web Service which exposes the Best Trip Recommender (BTR) features to applications.
+Best Trip Recommender API (BTR API) is a Web Service which exposes the Best Trip Recommender (BTR) features to applications.

 ## Usage